antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

 ## Making (embedded) Mermaid diagrams

-**Workflow:** We want to get a "quick start" [Mermaid-JS](https://mermaid.js.org) code for certain type of diagrams.
+**Workflow:** We want to quickly initiate [Mermaid-JS](https://mermaid.js.org) code for specific types of diagrams.

 Here is an LLM function for generating a Mermaid JS spec: